Funny-mad-Peeea/ScaiIlp/readme.md

    Note, however, that the OsiSolverInterface does not provide all the functionality that is exposed by ILPSolverInterface.
 If your solver provides a non-Osi interface, you might prefer the latter.
-If your solver has ways to partially bypass Osi and add the missing functionality, you should override the corresponding functions of IlpSolverOsi.
+If your solver has ways to partially bypass Osi and add the missing functionality, you should derive from IlpSolverOsi and override the corresponding functions.

 2. If your solver is based on an LP-Solver it communicates with via the OsiSolverInterface and if your solver obtains its model via this LP-solver, then you should derive from ILPSolverOsiModel